joe-speedboat/workshop.container/13 Containers.md

 	          collisions:0 txqueuelen:0
 	          RX bytes:180 (180.0 B)  TX bytes:0 (0.0 B)
 ```
-If you compare the IP you got with the OS IP, you can see that they are different.
+If you compare the IP you got with the operating system IP, you can see that they are different.
 We will look later deeper into the shared and/other separated components of a container.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTU4MTc1NjY2Ml19
+eyJoaXN0b3J5IjpbLTEzMDg1NjYzOV19
 -->